-And that’s what he did, back to Jude 9, on a very strange occasion.
-The occasion was when Michael was disputing with the devil and arguing about the body of Moses, do you ever read anywhere about God arguing about anything with anybody trying to get His point across?
+And that’s what he did - back to Jude 9 – on a very strange occasion.
+The occasion was when Michael was disputing with the Devil and arguing about the body of Moses.
+Do you ever read anywhere about God arguing about anything with anybody, trying to get His point across?
 No. This is another indication of the powers of Michael being limited.
-These have an argument with the devil.
-And they’re arguing about the body of Moses.
+He’s having an argument with the Devil, and they’re arguing about the body of Moses.

 Michael struggled with the demon in Daniel for many days to finally overcome him.
 And here, however, the debate seems to end very quickly with an appeal to the Lord.
-Now what is this arguing about the body of Moses?
-Very quickly, if you’re reading with us through Scripture, we just finished Deuteronomy and you remember in the thirty-fourth chapter of Deuteronomy Moses died.
-And nothing in Deuteronomy is said about this, this is the only place this is ever said in the whole Bible.
-If you read Deuteronomy, you don’t know this happened.
-You don’t know there was an argument about his body.
-But you do know that Moses went away and died and nobody knew where He was buried, remember?
-Deuteronomy, nobody knew where he was buried.
+Now, what is this argument about the body of Moses very quickly?
+If you’re reading with us through Scripture we just finished Deuteronomy.
+And you remember in the thirty-fourth chapter of Deuteronomy, Moses died.
+And nothing in Deuteronomy is said about this.
+This is the only place this is every said in the whole Bible.
+If you read Deuteronomy, you don’t know this has happened.
+You don’t know there was an argument about his body, but you do know that Moses went away and died and nobody knew where he was buried.
+Remember Deuteronomy?
+Nobody knew where he was buried.
 Why?
-Because he didn’t want him digging up the body and making an idol out of him.
-You know what they do in the Catholic Church these days, you know, with Mary’s milk and Peter’s bones, supposedly, and all those kinds of things that pass down as some kind of religious artifacts.
+Because they didn’t want them digging up the body and making an idol out of him.
+You know what they do in the Catholic Church these days, you know, with Mary’s milk and Peter’s bones supposedly, and all those kinds of things that pass down as some kind of religious artifacts.

-I don’t know, I have the same Bible you have.
+I don’t know.
+I have the same Bible you have.
 I don’t know what he wanted to do with it.
 I can guess.
-Maybe he wanted to parade it around to somehow desecrate it.
-Or maybe he wanted to turn it into something to be worshiped.
-But Michael was given the responsibility to bury that body and the way Michael dealt with Satan was the only way you can deal with him, he said, “The Lord rebuke you."
+Maybe he wanted to parade it around, to somehow desecrate it.
+Or maybe he wanted to turn it into something to be worshipped.
+But Michael was given the responsibility to bury that body.
+And the way Michael dealt with Satan was the only way you can deal with him.
+He said, “The Lord rebuke you!”
 That is the way you deal with him.

-Again, 2 Peter 2 says they blaspheme where they have no knowledge.
-They’re always learning but never able to come to the knowledge of the truth.
-They function on the things which they know by instinct, like unreasoning animals.
-They operate out of their own intuition.
-They operate out of their own musings.
-They operate out of their own instinct, phusikos, is the Greek word, it means without the benefit of reason or without the benefit of revelation.
-When you see on your television the program on ABC called "Jesus and Paul," and I watched it for three hours, you are watching people who are blaspheming out of absolute ignorance.
-They have no knowledge of the truth and so they function like irrational unreasoning animals on pure instinct.
+Again, 2 Peter 2 says, “They blaspheme where they have no knowledge.”
+They’re always learning, but never able to come to the knowledge of the truth.
+They function on the things which they know by instinct like unreasoning animals.
+They operate out of their own intuition; they operate out of their own musings.
+They operate out of their own instinct.
+Phusikos is the Greek word.
+It means without the benefit of reason, or without the benefit of revelation.
+When you see on our television the program on ABC called Jesus and Paul – and I watched it for three hours – you are watching people who are blaspheming out of absolute ignorance.
+They have no knowledge of the truth, and so they function like irrational, unreasoning animals on pure instinct.
 And where does instinct come from?
 It comes from inside of them.
 They are void of the truth.
-No matter how academic, or how philosophical, or how highly educated they are, no matter how many visions and dreams and insights and intuitions they have claimed, they are not profound, they are not wise, they know nothing and they operate like dumb animals.
+No matter how academic or how philosophical or how highly educated they are, no matter how many visions and dreams and insights and intuitions they have claimed, they are not profound; they are not wise; they know nothing, and they operate like dumb animals.

-They claim to be transcendent.
-They claim to have reached the divine realm.
-They claim to have the true knowledge.
-They claim to have received revelation, visions, dreams.
-They think they are the highest.
-In reality, they’re as ignorant as a donkey.
-And their ignorance is so deep, so in their nature that they can only instinctively go for the food in the trap without reason or revelation and the end of verse 10 says, “They will be killed by the very things they follow by instinct.”
+They claim to be transcendent; they claim to have reached the divine realm; they claim to have the true knowledge; they claim to have received revelation, visions, dreams; they think they are the highest.
+In reality they’re as ignorant as a donkey.
+And their ignorance is so deep, so in their nature that they can only instinctively go for the food in the trap, without reason or revelation.
+And the end of verse 10 says, “They will be killed by the very things they follow by instinct.”
 They blow themselves up with their own lying, deceiving bombs.

-Perhaps the greatest and most powerful force, new force in this regard is the DaVinci Code Book which is blasphemy upon blasphemy upon blasphemy upon blasphemy.
-It is a new run at old Gnosticism.
-It purports to have profound esoteric mystical insights into the real Jesus and it is without reason, without truth, without knowledge, as ignorant as a dumb animal.
-And by the very things that they do instinctively, they’re destroyed.
-Like a stupid animal caught in a trap because he follows his desire for food, so they follow the lusts of their flesh, the insubordination of their hearts, the irreverence of their minds and ignorance kills them like the suicide bombers, they blow themselves up in representing Satan by following their own instincts.
+Perhaps the greatest and most powerful force – new force in this regard is the “Da Vinci Code” book, which is blasphemy upon blasphemy upon blasphemy upon blasphemy.
+It is a new run at old Gnosticism, and it purports to have profound esoteric, mystical insights into the real Jesus, and it is without reason, without truth, without knowledge, as ignorant as a dumb animal.
+And by the very things that they do instinctively they’re destroyed.
+Like a stupid animal caught in a trap because he follows his desire for food, so they follow the lusts of their flesh, the insubordination of their hearts, the irreverence of their minds, and ignorance kills them.
+Like the suicide bombers, they blow themselves up in representing Satan by following their own instincts.

-And so we see the first and the second of the threes.
-Three cases of apostate action in past history and its judgment and three characteristics of apostate nature.
-Now verse 11, three comparisons of apostate influence.
-Woe to them, for they have gone the way of Cain and for pay they have rushed headlong into the error of Balaam and perished in the rebellion of Korah.
-There's the third three.
+And so, we see the first and the second of the threes.
+Three cases of apostate action in past history and its judgment; three characteristics of apostate nature.
+Now, verse 11, three comparisons of apostate influence, “Woe to them!
+For they have gone the way of Cain, and for pay they have rushed headlong into the error of Balaam, and perished in the rebellion of Korah.”
+And there’s the third three.
 Cain, Balaam, and Korah.
-That's for next time.
-We’ll spend all of next Sunday night in verse 11, I promise you.
+And that’s for next time.
+We’ll spend all next Sunday night in verse 11; I promise you.

 Lord, we thank You again for the consistency of Your truth.
 We just never cease to be astounded at its power, passage after passage.
-And we thank You for equipping us to battle for the truth and for giving us insight by the Spirit through the Word to be faithful defenders of Your glorious and holy Word.
-Amen.
+And we thank You for equipping us to battle for the truth and for giving us insight, by the Spirit through the Word, to be faithful defenders of Your glorious and holy Word, Amen.